SShekarriz/sshekarriz.github.io/index.md

 ---

 ## Short Bio
-I am a 4th year Ph.D. candidate in the [Michael Surette](https://www.surettelab.ca/) laboratory at McMaster University.
+I am a recent Ph.D. graduate, currently a Postdoctoral fellow in the [Michael Surette](https://www.surettelab.ca/) laboratory at McMaster University.
-My Ph.D. focuses on developing a culture-enriched metagenomic approach to study intestinal microbiota in healthy individuals and patients with ulcerative colitis.
+My Ph.D. focused on developing a culture-enriched metagenomic approach to study intestinal microbiota in healthy individuals and patients with ulcerative colitis.
 I am also a part-time bioinformatics consultant for [eDNAtec](https://ednatec.com/), an environmental genomic company located in St.John's, Canada.